Arabian (video game)

-is a 1983 arcade platform game developed and published by Sun Electronics in Japan and Atari, Inc. in North America.
+is a 1983 platform video game developed and published by Sun Electronics for arcades.
+It was released in North America in May 1983 by Atari, Inc. and in Japan in June 1983.
 A Famicom version was developed and released by Sunsoft only in Japan as A distinct port for home computers developed by Interceptor Software was released as Tales of the Arabian Nights.